Iran expert says Trump's 'war of choice' has morphed into a 'war of necessity'

 I think there's a bottom line which I feel — I know most people in the U.S. and Europeans governments feel and tens of millions of Iranians feel — which is this is a country which isn't where it should be.
 This is one of the world's oldest civilizations.
 It has enormous human capital, it has enormous natural resources, this rich history, it should be a G20 nation. ...
 And so modern-day Iran is really a tragedy.
 And it's a tragedy above all for Iranians, both inside Iran and in the diaspora.
 But it's also been a tragedy for the United States, because in my view, America and Iran actually should be natural partners and instead Iran is one of our worst adversaries.
 And unfortunately, I don't see that dynamic changing in the near future.

 Monique Nazareth and Thea Chaloner produced and edited this interview for broadcast.
-Bridget Bentz, Molly Seavy-Nesper and tk adapted it for the web.
+Bridget Bentz and Molly Seavy-Nesper adapted it for the web.

 Copyright 2026 NPR